zhuiwuyazhe/zhuiwuyazhe.github.io/README.md

 Fire up a browser and go to `https://<username>.github.io`

 > Note that it can take up to 10 minutes for changes to your site to publish after you push the changes to GitHub.

-## License

-Copyright Sen Li, 2023-2025.
-Licensed under an MIT license.
-You can copy and mess with this template.